aportelli/Hadrons/README.md

 _[Grid](https://github.com/paboyle/Grid)-based workflow management system for lattice field theory simulations_

+Documentation (work in progress): https://aportelli.github.io/Hadrons-doc/

 ## Install
 Download and compile the Grid library and install it.
 Please refer to the instructions from the [Grid repository](https://github.com/paboyle/Grid).
 Using the `develop` branch of Grid is recommended.

-Then Hadrons can be downloaded and built using
+Hadrons can be downloaded and built using

 ``` bash
 git clone https://github.com/aportelli/Hadrons.git